-- Some blades were found to be dull.
+- We found some blades to be dull.

 Here is another one from Beaver Craft.
-It is sold as a general sloyd knife that was designed specifically for wood carving, green woodworking, WHITTLING and roughing wood out.
+It is sold as a general sloyd knife designed specifically for wood carving, green woodworking, WHITTLING, and roughing wood.
 This one has a thin pointed tip that will allow you to work on adding fine detail to confined areas.
-It curves around from the tip, creating an edge that can be used for making slicing cuts across any surface.
+It curves around from the tip, creating an edge that can be used for slicing cuts across any surface.

-This also has a hand made of hardwood oak.
+This also has a hand-made hardwood oak.
 You will not be snapping this bad boy!
 Even with its hardness, it is designed to be ergonomic.
 For a finishing touch, it is processed with natural linseed oil.